qux-bbb/text-utils/README.md

 10. sort lines
 11. print today date

-You can search for `Text Utils` in settings and choose whether to turn on some functions
+You can search for `Text Utils` in settings and choose whether to enable some functions

 ## Example